-Hiking trails are divided into levels of difficulty: hiking trails (easy), mountain trails (intermediate to difficult) and alpine trails (very difficult).
+Hiking trails are divided into difficulty levels: Hiking Trails (easy), Mountain Trails (moderate to difficult) and Alpine Routes (very difficult).

-- HIKING TRAILS are there for everyone: they do not require any mountain experience or mountain equipment.
-The paths are wide and without significant inclines or gradients.
-The signage is yellow in color and has a white circle as a difficulty indication.
+- WANDERWEGE are there for everyone: on them, neither mountain experience nor specific mountain equipment are required.
+The paths are wide and without significant slopes or gradients.
+The signage is in yellow base color and has a white circle indicating difficulty.

 For whom?
 Beginners and walkers

-Requirement.
-Sports shoes and the weather appropriate clothing
+Prerequisite.
+Sports shoes and clothing appropriate to the weather

-- RED MOUNTAIN PATHS are moderately difficult: some narrow and steep, but assured walking and climbing passages are waiting for hikers.
-The corresponding signs are in yellow basic color and have a red circle as a difficulty indication.
+- RED MOUNTAIN WALKS are moderately difficult: some narrow and steep, but secured walking and climbing passages await hikers.
+The corresponding signs are in yellow base color and show a red circle as a difficulty.

-- BLACK MOUNTAIN PATHS are narrow, almost entirely steep and exposed paths.
-Anyone who sets out on a black mountain path must expect longer secured walking and climbing passages.
-Black mountain trails are indicated on the yellow basic signs with a black circle as a difficulty indication.
+- BLACK MOUNTAIN ROUTES are narrow, almost entirely steep and exposed paths.
+If you set out on a black mountain trail, you should expect longer secured walking and climbing passages.
+Black mountain trails are marked on the yellow basic signs with a black circle as an indication of difficulty.

 For whom?
-Dizziness-free, sure-footed and alpine experienced mountaineers
+Vertigo-free, sure-footed and alpine experienced mountaineers

-Requirement. very good physical condition, alpine experience and mountain equipment, sometimes alpine safety equipment, good weather conditions
+Prerequisite. very good physical condition, alpine experience and mountain equipment, sometimes alpine belay devices, good weather conditions

 - ALPINE ROUTES are very difficult and not for everyone.
-They are located in high alpine terrain, so they are exposed and have unsecured walking and climbing passages.
-It is expressly pointed out that there is a risk of falling, since Alpine routes are sometimes prone to slip.
-The signage bears the words "Alpine Route" as difficulty.
+They are in high alpine terrain, so are exposed and have unsecured walking and climbing passages.
+The danger of falling is expressly pointed out, since Alpine routes are slippery in places.
+The signage bears the lettering "Alpine Route" as a degree of difficulty.

-Requirement. excellent physical condition, extensive mountain experience, alpine climbing equipment, safety and orientation equipment, good weather conditions
+Prerequisite. excellent, physical condition, extensive mountain experience, alpine climbing equipment, belaying and orienteering equipment, good weather conditions